scalyr/helm-scalyr/README.md

 - The [Kubernetes monitor](https://app.scalyr.com/monitors/kubernetes) collects pod logs and container metrics for all nodes.
 - The [Kubernetes Events monitor](https://app.scalyr.com/monitors/kubernetes-events) collects events from the Kubernetes API server for all nodes.

-The chart can also install Kubernetes Explorer (in preview release) for more metrics and insight into your cluster.
-The standard installation has approximately 60 metrics; out of the box, Kubernetes Explorer provides over 500.
-You can also use open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/) to easily import metrics from applications running in your cluster.
-The Agent enables a third monitor, [Openmetrics](https://github.com/scalyr/scalyr-agent-2/tree/master/scalyr_agent/builtin_monitors).

 We implement the Kubernetes-recommended node-level logging architecture.
 The Agent runs as a DaemonSet.
 An Agent pod runs on each node and collects logs from other pods on the node.

-By default, the Agent collects pod logs and container metrics for all nodes, and Kubernetes Events for all nodes.
 You can also install the Agent to monitor other parts of the infrastructure, for example a hosted database service.

+For more metrics and insight into your cluster, this chart can also install Kubernetes Explorer (in preview release).
+This enables a third,  [Openmetrics monitor](https://github.com/scalyr/scalyr-agent-2/tree/master/scalyr_agent/builtin_monitors).
+The standard installation has approximately 60 metrics; Kubernetes Explorer provides over 500 out of the box.
+Open source [metric exporters](https://prometheus.io/docs/instrumenting/exporters/) also let you easily collect metrics from applications running in your cluster.

 ## Installation